-We’re urgently asking individuals and organizations to donate any spare personal protective equipment.
-This includes examination gloves, surgical masks, protective gowns, eye protection, hand sanitizer, and medical-grade disinfectant wipes.
+We’re asking individuals and organizations to donate any spare personal protective equipment (PPE).

-SafeCare BC is working with BC’s Ministry of Health to collect this equipment.
-It will be added to the provincial supply, then distributed to hospitals and other care organizations, including long-term care, home care, community health support, and assisted living facilities.
+SafeCare BC is working with the Ministry of Health to collect these supplies.
+It will be added the the provincial supply, then distributed to the following organizations:

 - Surgical masks (approved by the FDA)